iCodeWalker/meals-app/README.md

 error.js must be client component. 'use client'

 17. We can add not-found.js component inside root "app" folder to have a custom page if the url user enters does not supports.

+18. "notFound()" function from next/navigation is used to show not-found or error page.
+    IT is a built in function that calls the nearest not-found or error page Stops the component from executing and it shows the closest not found or error page.